Maui officials highlight steps toward rebuilding as 1-year mark of deadly wildfire approaches

 LAHAINA, Hawaii — (AP) — Nearly a year after wind-whipped flames raced through Kim Ball's Hawaii community, the empty lot where his house once stood is a symbol of some of the progress being made toward rebuilding after the deadliest U.S. wildfire in more than century destroyed thousands of homes and killed 102 people in Lahaina.

-"Welcome to the neighborhood," Ball said Wednesday as he greeted a van full of Hawaii reporters invited by Maui County officials to tour certain fire-ravaged sites.
+"Welcome to our neighborhood," Ball said Wednesday as he greeted a van full of Hawaii reporters invited by Maui County officials to tour certain fire-ravaged sites.

 The gravel covering lots on his street in Lahaina indicate which properties have been cleared of debris and toxic ash in the months since the Aug.
 8, 2023, blaze.
 On the lots along Komo Mai Street, there are pockets of green poking up through still visible charred vegetation.